LANDIS-II-Foundation/Extension-Social-Climate-Fire/Supporting R Code/Spread_Commit/readme.md

 This the code provides a simple example of how to use geomac shape files to estimate the fire spread parameters needed for scrpple.
 Please raise an issue on this github page if you have corrections or questions.
 No warranty on parameters.
-This is only to serve as a educational tool
+This is only to serve as an educational tool

 ZJ Robbins 2021 \#\#\#\#\#\#\#\#\#\#\#\#\#\#